devoure/parrot_restaurant/README.md

 # parrot_restaurant
-Author:Athman Bakari
-Email:Disguisedsandwich@gmail.com
-Desc:A django powered website for Parrot Restaurant
+A website for Parrot Restaurant powered by django